 Ingredients

-- ¼ cup white wine vinegar may substitute distilled white vinegar
+- ¼ cup distilled white wine vinegar 5% acidity

 - 4 ½ teaspoons sugar